adonisx/adonisx-example/README.md

-# APIX Example Project
+# AdonisX Example Project

-This is an example project for APIX.
+This is an example project for AdonisX.